 - Choose a track.
 Our program has two tracks–a thesis track and a non-thesis track–so that you can tailor your studies to your particular career goals.

 - Choose major and minor fields.
 We encourage students to follow their passions and broaden their academic horizons.
-You choose a major field and minor field to focus your studies from European history, Non-Western history, and United States history.
+You choose a major field and minor field to focus your studies on European history, Non-Western history, and the United States history.
 You complete 12 hours of coursework in the major field and 6 hours in the minor field.

 - Take classes when convenient for you.
 We recognize that many people juggle work schedules while advancing their education.
 Many of our classes are in the evening to allow you to maintain full-time employment while earning your degree.
 We offer graduate classes in the fall, spring, and summer so you can choose a pace that works for you as you complete the 30-hour program.

 - Use your degree.
 Our graduates have demonstrated high success rates in finding employment that uses the skills they cultivated in our program.
 (See http://uca.edu/history/graduate-profiles/master-of-arts-in-history/)